Housing & Residential Life at Eastern...where your college experience begins!Apply Now

 Q: I want to move out.
 What do I need to do?

-A: In order to properly move out, you will need to make an appointment with the Area Coordinator or Residential Life Coordinator of your building.
+A: First year students must obtain an approved exception prior to moving out.
+Please be sure to familiarize yourself with the cancellation penalties in the contract which can we found on our Costs and Contracts page before you decide to move out.
+In order to properly move out, you will need to make an appointment with the Area Coordinator or Residential Life Coordinator of your building.
 After that meeting has taken place you will need to make an appointment at least 24 hours in advance with a Community Advisor (CA) to complete a final walkthrough of your room and return your room key.
-Please be sure to familiarize yourself with the cancellation penalties in the contract which can we found on our Costs and Contracts page before you decide to move out.

 Q: If I withdraw from the Eastern Washington University, can I still live in the residence halls?